-Andrej Karpathy coined the term in February 2025, and it spread across developer communities within days because it names something real: a new generation of founders is shipping SaaS products in days, not months, by treating AI as their full engineering team.
+Andrej Karpathy coined the term in February 2025, and it spread across developer communities within days because it names something real: a new generation of founders is shipping SaaS products in days, not months, by treating AI as their first engineering team.

 TL;DR: Vibe Coding Tool Comparison

-| Tool | Best For | Skill Level | Ceiling |
+| Tool | Best For | Skill Level | Buyer Risk |

 |---|---|---|---|

-| Lovable | Web apps, marketing tools | Beginner | Simple to medium business logic |
+| Lovable | Web apps, portals, simple workflow tools | Beginner | Can ship fast, but complex business logic gets hard to maintain |

-| Cursor | API integrations, full apps | Some technical comfort | High – code-level access |
+| Cursor | API integrations, full apps, internal tools | Some technical comfort | Stronger ceiling, but someone must review code and architecture |

-| Claude Code | Complex, autonomous builds | Willing to learn CLI | Highest – full terminal autonomy |
+| Claude Code | Complex builds, refactors, autonomous implementation | Willing to learn CLI | Highest control, highest need for technical judgment |

-| Replit | Quick prototypes | Beginner | Low – not built for production scale |
+| Replit | Quick prototypes and demos | Beginner | Useful for validation, weak for production-scale operations |

 What Vibe Coding Actually Is